patel999jay/arlpy_gui/README.md

 # arlpy_gui

+## Overview
-This is just a tool that can quickly plot the underwater enviornment from user inputs using [arlpy](https://github.com/org-arl/arlpy).
+This tool provides a quick way to visualize the underwater acoustic environment based on user inputs using [arlpy](https://github.com/org-arl/arlpy).

-It is initially assigned the default values from `create_env2d()` function from [arlpy](https://github.com/org-arl/arlpy).
+The default values are initialized from the `create_env2d()` function of [arlpy](https://github.com/org-arl/arlpy):

 ```python
         self.params = {